A tale of recovery to save a women who caught OCD

 What does this have to do with me and my OCD you may ask?
 I think it has everything to do with it.
 I know, there is a strong correlation between it all.
 I am absolutely convinced, based on current clinical research and studies that I’ve come across that considering the role of gut flora is more essential than anything else in treating the root cause of my OCD.
+I do know that since that I’ve entertained my OCD its developed into a pattern and a habit.
 I understand that on some level, we all exist on a broad spectrum scale where no one is considered to be entirely and completely sane.
 Yes, of course, there are differences between all of us, and personality is not entirely due to our intestinal gut flora.
 Some people’s personality just suck and that’s all there is to it.
 No matter how much great “gut flora” they may have.
 I also don’t believe in labels or what people may consider to be “normal,” we all walk to the beat of our own drum.
 I do know that healing my body with food is a whole lot more appealing than allowing to be a guinea pig to Big Pharma and I don’t care to waste any more of my time sitting in a room, on a couch, explaining to a psychiatrist or behavioral specialist random bouts of craziness and seeing their approach to magically change my brain chemistry with talking through my feelings.
 I am not knocking their services by any means.
 This field is needed and they actually do help people.
 Please don’t misconstrued what I am saying.

 So, I am putting myself out here.
 Not hiding my issue anymore in hopes that my journey can help someone else.
 I don’t know what tomorrow will bring but I do know it won’t be boring and I won’t stop researching until I find my answers.
 I already eat based on my hypothyroidism disorder.
-I have my hypothyroid disorder in complete control with foods and written several books on it one being: A survivors’ cookbook guide to kicking hypothyroidism’s booty.
-I hoped you’ve been enlightened and not frightened by my latest blog –Saving Audrey- A tale of recovery to save a women who caught OCD- a bloggers review.
-Hippocrates was right when he said: Let they food be thy medicine and thy medicine be thy food.
+I have my hypothyroid disorder in complete control with not only the correct foods to eat but other hidden things in this world that affect our everyday lives and I’ve also written several books on it one being: A survivors’ cookbook guide to kicking hypothyroidism’s booty.
+I hoped you’ve been enlightened and not frightened by my latest blog — A tale of recovery to save a women who caught OCD- Hippocrates was right when he said: Let they food be thy medicine and thy medicine be thy food.

 Food and Nutrition Board, Institute of Medicine.
 Choline.
 Dietary Reference Intakes: Thiamin, Riboflavin, Niacin, Vitamin B-6, Vitamin B-12, Pantothenic Acid, Biotin, and Choline.
 Washington D.C.: National Academy Press; 1998:390-422.
 (National Academy Press)